 Several activities have been rated as not acceptable.
 These activities are primarily in Red and Orange zones that have very high or high ecological ratings.
 The activities listed are known to have significant negative impacts to fish and wildlife habitats and are extremely difficult or impossible to mitigate or compensate.
-Applications for these types of development in the zones identified will not be considered.
+Applications for these types of development in the zones identified should be avoided if at all possible.